 It is important that staff, parents and pupils are familiar with this policy.
 Regular school attendance from an early age creates a culture about the importance of education and learning so that all can benefit equally.

-Missing learning time leaves children vulnerable to falling behind and it is well known that poor attendance leads to lower levels of achievement.
-The foundation for good attendance is a strong partnership between the school, parents and the child.
+Missing learning time through having persistent/prolonged absence or erratic attendance, leaves children vulnerable to falling behind in their learning and it is well known that poor attendance leads to lower levels of achievement.
+Furthermore, poor attendance can also impact on a child's social and emotional development.
+The foundation for good attendance is a strong partnership between the school, parents and the child,

-- 2.2 The legal framework - Legislation specifies the legal responsibility of parent/carer(s) of statutory school age children to ensure they attend school.
-All children, regardless of their circumstances, are entitled to an efficient full-time education which is suitable for their age, ability, aptitude and any special educational needs; either by regular school attendance or home education. - The same law requires the school to have an Admissions Register and an Attendance Register, and to place all children on both registers.
+The legal framework

+Legislation specifies the legal responsibility of parent/carer(s) of statutory school age children to ensure they attend school.
+All children, regardless of their circumstances, are entitled to an efficient full-time education which is suitable for their age, ability, aptitude, and any special educational needs; either by regular school attendance or home education.

+The same law requires the school to have an Admissions Register (see Applications and Admissions Policy) and an Attendance Register, and to place all children on both registers.
 Failure to do so is an offence.

-2.3 Link between attendance and achievement
+Link between attendance and achievement

-There is clear evidence of a link between poor attendance at school and low levels of achievement, as well as a strong link between truancy and antisocial behaviour.
+There is clear evidence of a link between poor attendance at school and low levels achievement, as well as a strong link between truancy and antisocial behaviour.

+Parent/carer(s) responsibilities

-- 2.4 Parent/carer(s) responsibilities - Encourage regular and punctual attendance, being fully aware of their legal responsibilities. - Ensure that the child in their care arrives punctually, prepared for learning. - Provide clear reasons for any absence which ensures the school can code the absence properly and accurately. - Contact the school on the first day of the child's absence as early as possible and preferably before the start of the school day. - Avoid making arrangements to remove children from school during term time. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence, including any safeguarding matter. - 2.5 School responsibilities - Promote good attendance and reduce absence, including persistent absence (deemed as attendance below 90%). - Work to ensure every pupil has good attendance so he/she can access the education he/she is entitled to. - Act early to address patterns of absence. - Encourage parents to ensure their child attends all learning opportunities regularly and punctually. - Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities.
+- Encourage regular and sustained attendance, being fully aware of their legal responsibilities. - Ensure that the child in their care arrives punctually, prepared for learning. - Provide clear reasons for any absence which ensures the school can code the absence properly and accurately. - Contact the school on the first day of the child's absence as early as possible and preferably before the start of the school day. - Avoid making arrangements to remove children from school during term time. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence, including any safeguarding matter.

+School responsibilities

+- Promote good attendance and reduce absence, including addressing persistent or prolonged absence (deemed as attendance below 90%). - Work to ensure every pupil has good attendance so they can access the education they are entitled to. - Act early to address patterns of absence to prevent persistent and prolonged absence. - Encourage parents to ensure their child attends all learning opportunities regularly and punctually. - Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities.